hawkinsw/algorhythms/notation.md

 Intuitively we all "know" what the term "order" means -- it means that we are waving our hands and omitting some details without losing what is important.
 But, what is the _real_ definition when we see it used in _order of growth_ in the textbook and when we are analyzing algorithms?

 Like most things in computer science, all roads lead back to Knuth.
-In Volume 1[^v1] of his (still incomplete) tomb on computer science, Knuth gives a little history of the Big-$O$ notation:
+In Volume 1[^v1] of his (still incomplete) tomb on computer science, Knuth gives a little history of the Big-$`O`$ notation:

 > A very convenient notation for dealing with approximations was introduced by P. Bachmann in the book _Analytische Zahlentheorie_ in 1892.
 This "big-oh" notation ...

 [^v1]: D. E. Knuth, _The Art of Computer Programming_.
 Addison-Wesley Professional, 1997.

 It's pretty neat that we could[^bachmann] (if we spoke German),[^google] find our way all the way back to the source of this odd notation.
-After his first use of the Big-$O$ notation and his application of it to the analysis of the runtime of computer algorithms, Knuth wrote a letter to the editor in 1976 advocating for $\Theta$ and $\Omega$:
+After his first use of the Big-$`O`$ notation and his application of it to the analysis of the runtime of computer algorithms, Knuth wrote a letter to the editor in 1976 advocating for $\Theta$ and $\Omega$:

 > Sometimes we also need a corresponding notation for lower-bounded functions, i.e., those functions which are at least as large as a constant times $f(n)$ for all large $n$.[^sigact]